The California Promise Program

 The California Promise Program enables a specific number of campuses of the California State University (CSU) to establish pledge programs for entering freshmen who are both interested and able to complete baccalaureate degrees in four years.
 Cal Poly has established a pilot program for eligible students to complete their baccalaureate degree in two years.
 In either case, the program is limited to students who are residents of California.

 Students who commit to enter either the four-year or two-year pledge program will be given a priority registration appointment for each state-supported enrollment period and will be provided with routine and thorough academic advisement.

 In order to remain in the program, students must meet with their advisors as prescribed, develop an enrollment plan, and complete 45 quarter units within each academic year, including summer.
 (Students who transfer to Cal Poly with more than 90 degree-applicable quarter units or their semester equivalent may take fewer than 45 quarter units as long as they can complete their degree program within two years.)

 Participating campuses may stipulate other important requirements as well (see below).
 Interested students should contact the university’s California Promise advisor, Heather Domonoske (email@example.com), in the Transfer Center.

 Cal Poly has established a pilot pledge program for students with Associate Degrees for Transfer to complete their baccalaureate degrees in two years.
 The Bachelor of Arts in English is the only major available at this time.

-- The student must meet with the California Promise advisor in the Mustang Success Center.
+- Student must meet initially with the California Promise advisor in the Transfer Center.

-- The student must have the two-year plan approved by the California Promise advisor.
-The students may pursue a minor if it is an approved part of the two-year plan.
+- Students must have their two-year plan approved by their college academic advisor in the department or college.
+Students may pursue a minor if it is an approved part of their two-year plan.

 Students who fail to meet the above requirements will not be allowed to enter the pledge program.